codsen/codsen.com/src/ranges.md

 The [`magic-string`](https://github.com/rich-harris/magic-string) by Rich Harris, the _Rollup_ creator.

 It is an all-in-one program to perform operations on strings in a controllable manner.
-It's oriented at operations on code and its produced sourcemaps are aimed at browsers.
+It's oriented at operations on code, and its produced sourcemaps are aimed at browsers.

 _Range_ libraries are best used for when you want to: